Lebanon's Hezbollah says it launched dozens of rockets after Israeli strikes | Law-Order

 At least seven people were killed in the Israeli strikes on Hebbariyeh, two Lebanese security sources told Reuters.
 The Israeli strikes appeared to be aimed at the Islamist group's emergency and relief centre in the village, the sources said.

-There was no immediate reaction from Israel to the reported Hezbollah strikes on Wednesday or detail of any casualties or damage.
+Hezbollah earlier on Wednesday had condemned the strikes on Habbariyeh.
+Israeli strikes on southern Lebanon had already killed more than a half dozen medical personnel and rescue workers, according to Lebanon's health ministry.
 The Gaza war has spread beyond the enclave's borders to other parts of the Middle East.

 Aside from tensions between Israel and Hamas' ally Hezbollah, Yemen's Iran-aligned Houthis have been attacking ships in and around the Red Sea, and armed groups in Iraq with close ties to Tehran have attacked bases hosting U.S. forces in that country.
 Hezbollah earlier on Wednesday had condemned the strikes on Habbariyeh.
 Israeli strikes on southern Lebanon had already killed more than a half dozen medical personnel and rescue workers, according to Lebanon's health ministry.